fsprojects/IfSharp/README.md

 To run using a Docker container on Linux/OSX:

-    docker run -d -v $PWD:/notebooks fsprojects/ifsharp
+    docker run -v $PWD:/notebooks fsprojects/ifsharp

+The container exposes your current directory as a volume called `notebooks` where the files get saved.
 Open with

     http://localhost:8888

-The container exposes your current directory as a volume called `notebooks` where the files get saved.
+and enter the token printed by the docker container startup, or set up a password.

+Notes:

-Add `-p <your_port>:8888` if a port mapping is required, e.g. on OSX.
+* Add `-p <your_port>:8888` if a port mapping is required.

+* If using Windows you must enable file sharing for docker on that drive.

 ## Azure Notebooks

-You can use Jupyter F# Notebooks with free server-side execution at [Azure Notebooks](https://notebooks.azure.com/) and no local install.
+You can use Jupyter F# Notebooks with free server-side execution at [Azure Notebooks](https://notebooks.azure.com/).
 If you select "Show me some samples", then there is an "Introduction to F#" which guides you through the language and its use in Jupyter.

-## Windows Manual Installation
+## Windows Local Installation and Execution

 1. Download [Anaconda](https://www.anaconda.com/download/) for Python 3.6